-Development that There will be a presumption in favour of retaining good quality traditional shopfronts, including any features such as blind boxes or historic signage, where they make a positive contributiong to the character of an area will be supported.
+Development that retain traditional shopfronts, including any features such as blind boxes or historic signage, contributing to the character of an area will be supported.

-The City Council will support the following Developments for shop fronts, shutters and signage will be permitted where it can be demonstrated that:
+Developments for shop fronts, shutters and signage will be permitted where it can be demonstrated that:

-- 1. The Pproposals that retains or reinstates a traditional timber shopfront architectural detailing, including timber fascia's and painted signage; or - 2.
-Proposals for new shopfronts New shopfronts which are of a high quality and responds to the character of the scale and design of the building and the character of the area; - 3.
-Internal shutters which are open and allow shopfront displays to be prominentin the streetscene; - 4.
-Signage which is sympathetic to the scale and architectural style of the building, its surroundings and is not visually dominant or results in visual clutter;
+- The proposals retains or reinstates a traditional timber shopfront architectural detailing, including timber fascia and painted signage; or - 2.
+Proposals for new shopfronts are of high quality and responds to the character of the scale and design of the building and the character of the area; - 3.
+Internal shutters are open and allow shopfront displays to be prominent in the streetscene; - 4.
+Signage is sympathetic to the scale and architectural style of the building, its surroundings and is not visually dominant or results in visual clutter;